Sunday, September 14, 2025

 ELA:

-Reading Skills: Students will continue studying their first unit in Reading: "What makes us who we are?"
-We will read the story, Yes!
-We are Latinos!.
-We will continue to practice asking questions as we read, and will continue to discuss author's purpose.
+Reading Skills: Students will begin their first unit in Reading: "What makes us who we are?"
+We will be working on asking questions as we read, and coming up with the central or main idea.

 Essential Question: How do your experiences help shape your identity?